German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies

 Ideally, a population survey panel used for the construction of persona prompt collections should cover a set of core demographics and additional attributes for a representative sample drawn from the population of interest.
 Following the discussion on the use of the terms \textit{representative sample} and \textit{representativity} in the scientific literature by \citet{kruskal1979representative}, we believe that population-level general social surveys such as the ALLBUS in Germany, the General Social Survey (GSS) in the US, the British Social Attitudes Survey (BSA) in the UK, or the European Social Survey (ESS) covering 31 European Countries in its latest round, could represent plausible empirical foundations for representative persona prompt collections.

-To create this first version~\footnote{We clearly identify our persona collection by referencing the source and year: \emph{GGP-ALLBUS-2023}.} of the \emph{GGP}, we use the latest release of the biannual ALLBUS \citepalias{allbus2023}, released in January 2025 and including responses collected between April and September 2023.
+To create this first version of the \emph{GGSS Personas}, we use the latest release of the biannual ALLBUS \citepalias{allbus2023}, released in January 2025 and including responses collected between April and September 2023.
 It features $5,246$ participants and a total of $605$ variables.
 We work with the ALLBUScompact~\footnote{\url{https://search.gesis.org/research_data/ZA8832}} \citepalias{allbus2023compact}, the openly available version of the ALLBUS, featuring $579$ variables.
 For data protection reasons, the ALLBUScompact contains information in reduced detail on the socio-demographic characteristics age, origin, occupation and income, and omits all fine-grained geographic variables.

-In our preliminary analysis, we explore the effects of using a representative persona collection such as the \emph{GGP}\textemdash representative of the German population by virtue of mirroring all ALLBUS participants\textemdash as well as unrepresentative variants of it, created by systematically oversampling on selected attributes (Section~\ref{sec:empirical}).
+In our preliminary analysis, we explore the effects of using a representative persona collection such as the \emph{GGSS Personas}\textemdash representative of the German population by virtue of mirroring all ALLBUS participants\textemdash as well as unrepresentative variants of it, created by systematically oversampling on selected attributes (Section~\ref{sec:empirical}).

 \paragraph{Attribute Selection}

 Besides the choice for the population survey that serves as the fundament of a representative persona prompt collection, the second relevant selection concerns the set of survey variables that are included in the persona descriptions.
 These persona attributes should be chosen in a way that they provide the (most) relevant context to the LLM for it to make an informed prediction of the individual's attitude or behavior for a given task.